Skip to main content

 Dishwasher Detergent

-Finding the most eco-friendly dishwasher tablets, powder, pods, and liquids.
-We also look at animal testing, microplastics, toxic chemicals, and highlight the ethics of Finish and give our recommended buys.
+We review and rate 18 brands of dishwasher tablets, powder, pods, and liquids to find the ethical and eco-friendly brands.
+We look at animal testing, microplastics, toxic chemicals, use of palm oil, highlight the ethics of Finish and give our recommended buys.

 About Ethical Consumer